-Now simply because we do this for deeper meaning doesn’t mean we can ever disregard fighting as the actual vehicle for our self-growth.
+Now simply because we do this for deeper meanings doesn’t mean we can ever disregard fighting as the actual vehicle for our self-growth.
 This means sparring, hitting and getting hit is a required part of what we do.
-Too often people want the life-changing benefits without the willingness to do the hard work which transforms us.
-Its the genuine and practical ability to apply our arts scientific principles in a fight which is the catatyst for our growth in all the other areas of our lives.
+Too often people want the life-changing benefits without the sincere willingness to do the hard work.
+It’s the genuine and practical ability to apply our arts scientific principles in a real world fight which is the catatyst for honest growth in all areas of our lives.

 Dragon Family Wing Chun is predominantly a stand-up fighting art for realistic self-defense.
-Primarily focused upon efficiency, Dragon Family Wing Chun focuses upon a seemless integration of both striking and grappling elements through use of angles, leverage, pressure and timing, while constantly seeking weaknesses within our partner/assailant.
-Unlike other martial arts that focus on physical techniques, Dragon Family Wing Chun focuses on energy-based concepts of efficiency, fluidity and centerline occupation.
+Primarily focused upon practically applying efficiency, Dragon Family Wing Chun focuses upon a seemless integration of both striking and grappling elements through use of angles, leverage, pressure, position, precision and timing, while constantly seeking weaknesses within our partner/assailant.
+Unlike other martial arts that focus on physical techniques and attributes of speed and power, instead, Dragon Family Wing Chun focuses on energy-based concepts of efficiency, fluidity and centerline occupation.

 Dragon Family Wing Chun – An Integrated Approach